Youth Justice Officer

 Once you have successfully completed both off and on-the-job training, demonstrating good conduct and regular attendance, you may become eligible for permanency.

-Department of Corrective Services (DCS) regularly conducts recruitment campaigns for youth justice officer vacancies.
+Department of Corrective Services (DCS) regularly conducts recruitment campaigns for Youth Justice Officer vacancies.

-Applications for youth justice officers are currently closed.
-Enter your details into the youth justice officer registry to register your interest in a youth justice officer role.
-For further information about the Department's youth justice officers, contact by:
+Applications for Youth Justice Officers are currently closed.
+Enter your details into the youth justice officer registry to register your interest in a Youth Justice Officer role.

 For further information about the Department's Youth Justice Officers, contact by:

 - Telephone: 1800 796 026 - select Option 1.